 Besides the expenses covered by the basic amount of social assistance, certain other medical expenses as well can be accepted as basic expenses:

 Kela can recognise, for basic social assistance purposes, also user fees for public health services obtained in Finland.

 Any user fees you pay can be recognised as expenses.
-If the municipal authorities have arranged for a treatment to be paid for with a service voucher, the cost of the treatment can be taken into account as an expense up to the amount that the treatment would have cost if produced by the municipal authorities, that is, up to the amount of the client fee charged by a public healthcare provider.
+If the wellbeing service county has arranged for a treatment to be paid with a service voucher, the cost of the treatment can be taken into account as an expense up to the amount that the treatment would have cost if produced by the wellbeing services county, up to the amount of the user fee charged by a public healthcare provider.